You should carefully read these Terms that apply to our appointment by you and the services we will provide.

 It is our intention to provide you with the highest possible level of customer service at all times.
 However we recognise that things can go wrong occasionally and if this occurs we are committed to resolving matters promptly and fairly.

 Should you wish to complain you may do so:

 Should you not be satisfied with our final response, you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).
 More information is available on request or on their website. www.financial-ombudsman.org.uk

 Further details will be supplied at the time of responding to your complaint.

 We are covered by the Financial Services Compensation Scheme and you may be entitled to compensation from the scheme depending on the type of business and circumstances of the claim if we cannot meet our obligations.
 Further information about compensation scheme arrangements is available from the Financial Services Compensation Scheme at www.fscs.org.uk

 If any provision of these Terms is found to be invalid or unenforceable in whole or in part, the validity of the other provisions of these Terms and the remainder of the provision in question will not be affected.

-These Terms shall be governed by the laws of England and Wales or Scotland and the parties agree herewith that any dispute arising out of it shall be subject to the exclusive jurisdiction of the relevant court.
+These Terms shall be governed by the laws of England and Wales and the parties agree herewith that any dispute arising out of it shall be subject to the exclusive jurisdiction of the relevant court.

 These Terms supersede all proposals, prior discussions and representations (whether oral or written) between us relating to our appointment as your agent in connection with the arranging and administration of your insurance.